 You can choose either dyes that come in squeeze bottles or powder dyes.
 You have to mix water into those dyes according to the instructions given.

 Dye The T-shirt

-Before starting, you will have to get your t-shirt and cover your work area with plastic.
-You can then create patterns on your t-shirt and secure them with rubber bands and twines.
+Before starting, you must get your t-shirt and cover your work area with plastic.
+You can create patterns on your t-shirt and secure them with rubber bands and twines.

 Then, dye the material using the spray bottles or dipping them into a dye tub.
 After dyeing your t-shirt, let it sit for at least 24-hours.

 Unwrap Your T-shirt